Mexico's president says military is aiding missing students probe

 In March, Mexico asked Interpol to issue a red notice calling for the arrest of Tomas Zeron, a former official who has been accused by experts and parents of the victims of manipulating the probe.
 He has denied wrongdoing.

+A Mexican source speaking on the condition of anonymity said an arrest order has been issued for Zeron and another person.

+The source added that three others have been detained: two are accused of crimes against the justice system, abuse of power and torture, while the third one is accused of torture.

-(Reporting by Raul Cortes, Daina Beth Solomon, Diego Ore and Lizbeth Diaz Editing by Marguerita Choy)
+(Reporting by Raul Cortes, Daina Beth Solomon, Diego Ore and Lizbeth Diaz Editing by Marguerita Choy and Richard Chang)

 ((daina.solomon@thomsonreuters.com; +52 55 5282 7150;))